lithium/code-wars/README.md

 [Core Wars](http://corewar.co.uk/cwg.txt) for the Javascript Generation.
 Board is a circular memory buffer of 8192 locations.
-RedScript is eval()'able Javascript bindings for RedCode.
 Client is javascript hosted via GitHub pages.

 ## Client

 A Player edits their PlayerScript in the client.
-A RedScript reference is provided.
+An assembler reference is provided.
 Players can Store/Load their PlayerScript from LocalStorage or ```<input type="file">```.
 Players identify themselves to the Referee with their Battle Preference: